pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Numerical Results

 From \cref{tab:results:1k}, we see that pISTA outperforms every other algorithm with respect to running time on all the low-dimension matrices except one.
-We notice that pISTA requires less iterations than GISTA and more iterations than OBN.
-This is expected as GISTA is a first order method, OBN is a second order method, and the pISTA algorithm is a quasi-Newton method.
+We notice that pISTA requires fewer iterations than GISTA and more iterations than OBN.
+This is expected as GISTA is a first-order method, OBN is a second-order method, and the pISTA algorithm uses a relaxed second-order approximation.
 Thus, pISTA convergence rate should be between GISTA and OBN.
-For small \(\alpha\), OBN achieves a better minimum sub-gradient and better sparsity, however, the difference is negligible.
-Also, the GPU implementation of pISTA is up to \(\times14\) times faster than its CPU counterpart, proving the desirability of GPU centric algorithms.
+For small values of \(\alpha\), OBN achieves a better minimal sub-gradient, however, the difference is negligible.
+Also, the GPU implementation of pISTA is much faster than its CPU counterpart, proving the desirability of GPU-centric algorithms.

 In \cref{tab:results:10k}, we see similar results. pISTA outperforms every other algorithm with respect to running time on all matrices.
-We notice that pISTA also achieves better sparsity patterns than the other algorithms.
-As expected, pISTA requires less iterations than GISTA and more iterations than OBN.
-For high-dimension matrices, the speedup of the GPU over CPU is up to \(\times44\), making it extremely valuable in high dimensions.
+Also, as expected, pISTA requires fewer iterations than GISTA and more iterations than OBN.
+For high-dimension matrices, the speedup of the GPU over the CPU is more significant, making it extremely valuable in higher dimensions.

 In \cref{fig:syn_plot}, we show a semi-log plot of \(F(\tilde{\Sigma}^{-1})-{min}F(A)\) as a function of the iteration, however, it is important to note that the iterations are not equal in complexity or required time.
-We only present the plots of the \(10,000\times10,000\) Precision Matrices for \(\alpha=0.2\) because of space consideration.
+We only present the plots of the \(10,000\times10,000\) precision matrices for \(\alpha=0.2\) because of space consideration.
 We define \({min}F(A)\) as the minimum value achieved for \(F\) among all the algorithms and iterations in that experiment.
-The plots show what we expect, pISTA, as a quasi-Newton method, achieves a convergence rate between linear (GISTA) and quadratic (OBN).
+The plots show what we expect, pISTA, which uses relaxed second-order approximation, achieves a convergence rate between linear (GISTA) and quadratic (OBN).
 Moreover, we see that the convergence rate is quadratic in the first few iterations.

-\subsection{Real World Data Experiments}
+\subsubsection{Real World Data Experiments}

-For real world data we use gene expression data sets that are available at the Gene Expression Omnibus \url{http://www.ncbi.nlm.nih.gov/geo/}.
-We preprocess the data to have zero mean and unit variance for each variable, i.e., \(diag(S) = I\). \cref{tab:results:gene} shows the results for data sets of various sizes including the name codes of the data sets used.
+For real-world data we use gene expression data sets that are available at the Gene Expression Omnibus \url{http://www.ncbi.nlm.nih.gov/geo/}.
+We preprocess the data to have zero mean and unit variance for each variable, i.e., \(diag(S) = I\). \cref{tab:results:gene} shows the results for data sets of various sizes, including the name codes of the data sets used.